LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Performance Optimizer/Performance-Optimizer-user-guide.md

 Once your account is enabled, you can begin by logging in [here](https://va.performance.liveperson.net/login).

 ### Login Page
+Here's where you log in.
 You can also log in directly via the Quick Launch menu from Conversational Cloud.

 ![](img/performance-optimizer2.png)